 The Pensions Committee determine the strategic asset allocation for the fund.
 This outlines the proportion of assets that the fund invests in equities, bonds and alternative assets such as property and infrastructure.
 This is the most important decision that the committee makes because it has the biggest impact on the long term returns of the fund.
-The committee undertook a series of investment strategy training workshops during the year before agreeing a revised strategic asset allocation in March 2021.
-The revised investment strategy will be implemented over the next six to twelve months.
+The committee undertook a series of investment strategy training workshops during 2021, before agreeing a revised strategic asset allocation in March 2021.
+The revised investment strategy has started to be implemented during 2021/22, the remainder will be implemented over the next six months once new targeted return funds are launched at LGPS Central.
 The Pensions Committee undertakes thorough monitoring of the fund's investment managers and is prepared to make changes in response to investment underperformance or new investment opportunities.

 The fund undergoes an independent actuarial valuation every three years.
-The last actuarial valuation was conducted at the end of March 2019 and identified that the fund had a funding level (the relationship between estimated future pension payments and the funds held to pay for these pensions) of 94%.
-This was an increase from 84% at the previous valuation in March 2016.
-As a Local Government Pension Scheme, the fund is able to take a long-term view to the recovery of any funding deficit and is able to phase in any changes in the employer contribution rate in a manageable way.
-The latest results were very positive for the fund as the funding level increased by 10% over the valuation period.
-The next valuation will be undertaken on 31 March 2022, with results communicated in November 2022 and agreed with employers for the next three financial years commencing from 2023/24.
+The last actuarial valuation was conducted at the end of March 2019, identifying that the fund had a funding level (the relationship between estimated future pension payments and the funds held to pay for these pensions) of 94%, which was an increase from 84% at the previous valuation in March 2016.
+The next valuation will be undertaken on 31 March 2022, with results communicated in November 2022 and agreed with employers for the next three financial years commencing 1 April 2023.

-The fund is a tier 1 signatory to the Stewardship Code, the highest rating given by the Financial Reporting Council, which is very positive news.
+The fund was recognised as a tier 1 signatory to the Stewardship Code, the highest rating given by the Financial Reporting Council, which is very positive news.
+The fund is currently working on becoming a signatory to the revised Stewardship Code.
 This confirms how seriously the fund continues to take responsible investment and environmental, social and governance issues.
-In 2020 the fund commissioned its pooling company, LGPS Central Limited, to undertake an in-depth review of the fund's exposure to financially material climaterelated risks and opportunities.
-The climate risk report included both climate scenario analysis and carbon risk metrics.
-The fund also published its first task force on climate-related financial disclosures (TCFD) aligned report in November 2020.
-The fund was one of the first LGPS funds in the UK to publish its public TCFD report, this included a number of recommendations which the fund will be continuing to implement by June 2022.
-Further details relating to this and the significant progress which has been made during the year with regards to climate risk monitoring, responsible investment, climate risk training and the fund's carbon footprint are included within the corporate governance section of the annual report.
+In 2020 and 2021 the fund commissioned its pooling company, LGPS Central Limited, to undertake an in-depth review of the fund's exposure to financially material climate-related risks and opportunities.
+The climate risk reports included both climate scenario analysis and carbon risk metrics.
+The fund also published its first Task Force on Climate-related Financial Disclosures (TCFD) aligned report in November 2020.
+The fund was one of the first LGPS funds in the UK to publish its public TCFD report, this included a number of recommendations which the fund has now implemented during 2021/22.
+Further details relating to this and the significant progress which has been made during the year with regards to climate risk monitoring, setting a net zero target, responsible investment, climate risk training and the fund's carbon footprint, are included within the corporate governance section of the annual report.

-Shropshire County Pension Fund continued to work with eight other funds in the Midlands region during the year.
+The Shropshire County Pension Fund continued to work with eight other funds in the Midlands region during the year.
 LGPS Central Ltd has been established to manage investment assets on behalf of its eight Local Government Pension Scheme (LGPS) funds across the Midlands region.
-It is a multi-asset manager, investing up to potentially £48.9 billion of assets (£23 billion invested as at March 2021), on behalf of 900,000 LGPS members and 2,500 employers.
+It is a multi-asset manager, investing up to potentially £55.3 billion of assets (£28.5 billion invested as at March 2022), on behalf of 900,000 LGPS members and 2,500 employers.

-LGPS Central Ltd is jointly owned on an equal share basis by eight pension funds and is a collective portfolio management investment firm (CPMI) regulated by the Financial Conduct Authority (FCA).
-The participating pension funds are Cheshire, Derbyshire, Leicestershire, Nottinghamshire, Shropshire, Staffordshire, West Midlands and Worcestershire.
+LGPS Central Ltd is jointly owned on an equal share basis by eight pension funds and is a Collective Portfolio Management Investment Firm (CPMI) regulated by the Financial Conduct Authority (FCA).
+The participating pension funds are Cheshire, Derbyshire, Leicestershire, Nottinghamshire,

+Shropshire, Staffordshire, West Midlands and Worcestershire.
 West Midlands Integrated Transport Authority (ITA) Pension Fund will also be an investor, but not a shareholder, with its shareholder rights represented by West Midlands.